15 Years Ago: Van Halen and Sammy Hagar Reunite for ‘Best of Both Worlds’ Songs

 And so, whatever stumbles came early on were quickly forgotten in the warm glow of reunion.
 "The chemistry between the four of us is very, very special," Hagar told the Sun-Sentinel in 2004.
 "That's a great thing to have it still waiting for you.
 These songs came out as pure, spontaneous inspiration."

 All three tracks debuted during a June 2004 Westwood One special, which aired on 120 stations and featured the band's first radio interview in some eight years.
 Best of Both Worlds -- which, even with its flawed non-sequential track arrangement, was a vast improvement on an earlier single-disc set -- subsequently debuted at No. 3 on the Billboard chart.

 Van Hagar, it seemed, was back.
 "We're in this for the long haul, you know," Alex told the Baltimore Sun back then.
 "Words can't describe what it's like to make music together, and there's a special chemistry that happens between the four of us."

-However, even with most of a decade gone since Van Halen’s ugly split with Hagar, there was no way — as he sings in “It’s About Time” — to “turn your clock back.”
+Even with most of a decade gone since Van Halen's ugly split with Hagar, there was no way -- as he sings in "It's About Time" -- to "turn your clock back."
 Old animosities remained, and new arguments were added, over the course of a scheduled 80-stop tour that followed.
 Out on the road, there was nothing to distract Van Halen from its latent problems.
 By the time that series of dates concluded, the perceived promise of Best of Both Worlds had vanished.

 Van Halen, of course, eventually reunited with Roth, first for a tour in 2007, followed by the 2012 album A Different Kind of Truth.
 By then Anthony had been replaced too, by Eddie Van Halen's son, Wolfgang.
 Hagar and Anthony subsequently formed their own band, Chickenfoot.